-- 13.2.1.8.1 Teleconferencing courses originating in Terrace shall only be offered by regular employees, with a maximum of one teleconferencing course per individual employee. - 13.2.1.8.2 A teleconferencing course shall be defined as consisting of three hours, as per Article 13.2.1.1. - 13.2.1.8.3 Class size shall be as set out in Article 13.2.1.5 with a maximum of eight (8) students at each participating centre.
+13.2.1.9.1 Teleconferencing courses originating in Terrace shall only be offered by regular employees, with a maximum of one (1) teleconferencing course per individual employee.

-- 13.2.1.8.4 Provisions shall be made for adequate familiarization and training of instructors with teleconferencing during the non-teaching months. - 13.2.1.8.5 Preparation of a teleconferencing course shall count as one course preparation. - 13.2.1.8.6 All of the University Transfer, S.S.W., and E.C.E. programming offered in Terrace shall consist exclusively of live conventional instruction except as under Article 13.2.1.8.7 below. - 13.2.1.8.7 For teleconferencing courses, the number of students who are enrolled directly from high school and who wish to be admitted to such a course at the Terrace campus will be limited to five.
-No teleconferencing courses will have students in the studio. - 13.2.1.8.8 Technical operation of the system shall not be the responsibility of the instructor.
+- 13.2.1.9.2 A teleconferencing course shall be defined as consisting of three (3) hours, as per Article 13.2.1.1. - 13.2.1.9.3 Class size shall be as set out in Article 13.2.1.6 with a maximum of eight (8) students at each participating centre. - 13.2.1.9.4 Provisions shall be made for adequate familiarization and training of instructors with teleconferencing during the non-teaching months. - 13.2.1.9.5 Preparation of a teleconferencing course shall count as one (1) course preparation. - 13.2.1.9.6 All of the University Transfer, SSW and ECE programming offered in Terrace shall consist exclusively of live conventional instruction except as under Article 13.2.1.9.7 below. - 13.2.1.9.7 For teleconferencing courses, the number of students who are enrolled directly from high school and who wish to be admitted to such a course at the Terrace campus will be limited to five (5).
+No teleconferencing courses will have students in the studio. - 13.2.1.9.8 Technical operation of the system shall not be the responsibility of the instructor. - 13.2.1.10 College Professor's Schedule - 13.2.1.10.1 An instructor's schedule will not include more than two (2) evening classes per week.
+For the purposes of this section, evening classes shall refer to classes where scheduled instruction takes place after nineteen hundred (1900) hours except with the Union's written consent. - 13.2.1.10.2 An instructor's schedule will include a twelve (12) hour period free from instruction between the end of the last class one day to the beginning of the first class of the next day, except with the Union's written consent. - 13.2.1.10.3 An employee shall not be required to teach on a Saturday or Sunday.
+In the event that an employee agrees to teach on a Saturday or a Sunday, he/she shall be assured of at least two (2) consecutive calendar days per week free from any instructional obligations.

-- 13.2.1.9.1 An instructor's schedule will not include more than two (2) evening classes per week.
-For the purposes of this section, evening classes shall refer to classes where scheduled instruction takes place after 1900 hours except with the Union's written consent. - 13.2.1.9.2 An instructor's schedule will include a twelve (12) hour period free from instruction between the end of the last class one day to the beginning of the first class of the next day, except with the Union's written consent. - 13.2.1.9.3 An employee shall not be required to teach on a Saturday or Sunday.
-In the event that an employee agrees to teach on a Saturday or a Sunday, he/she shall be assured of at least two consecutive calendar days per week free from any instructional obligations. - 13.2.1.10 Videoconferencing
+13.2.1.10.4 Videoconferencing

-A videoconference course is a course where a student communicates with the instructor through videoconferencing technology.
+A videoconferencing course is a course where a student communicates with the instructor through videoconferencing technology.